ALERT: Contact the M&A Class A - GuruFocus.com

-- Apollo Endosurgery, Inc. ( APEN), relating to its proposed sale to Boston Scientific Corp.
-Under the terms of the merger, APEN shareholders will receive $10.00 in cash per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/apollo-endosurgery-inc. It is free and there is no cost or obligation to you.
+- Lakeland Bancorp, Inc. ( LBAI), relating to its proposed merger with Provident Financial Services, Inc. Under the terms of the merger, LBAI shareholders will receive 0.8319 shares of Provident per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/lakeland-bancorp-inc. It is free and there is no cost or obligation to you.

+- Limestone Bancorp, Inc. ( LMST), relating to its proposed acquisition by People’s Bancorp Inc. Under the terms of the agreement, LMST shareholders are expected to receive 0.90 shares of People’s per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/limestone-bancorp-inc. It is free and there is no cost or obligation to you.

 - Surrey Bancorp ( SRYB), relating to its proposed acquisition by First Community Bancshares, Inc. Under the terms of the agreement, SRYB shareholders will receive 0.7159 shares of First Community per share they own.
 Click here for more information: https://www.monteverdelaw.com/case/surrey-bancorp.
 It is free and there is no cost or obligation to you.